jeffrey-agyepong/ja-web-design/src/content/post/why-small-businesses-in-edmonton-should-choose-static-websites.md

 ---
 _schema: default
-title: Static Websites - The Best Solution for Small Business in Edmonton
+title: Static Websites - The Best Solution for Small Businesses in Edmonton
 excerpt: >-
   In today’s competitive market, a fast, secure, and cost-effective website is essential for small businesses.
 Many business owners in Edmonton still rely on